Sarfraz Manzoor: Career

-Manzoor worked for six years at ITN, during which he was a producer and reporter on Channel 4 News interviewing such figures as Woody Allen, Brian Wilson, Sinéad O'Connor, Peter Gabriel, Don McCullin and Charlie Watts.
-He left Channel 4 News and joined Channel 4 as a deputy commissioning editor before signing a contract with Bloomsbury Publishing for his first book.
+Manzoor worked for six years at ITN, as a producer and reporter on Channel 4 News interviewing such figures as Woody Allen, Brian Wilson, Sinéad O'Connor, Peter Gabriel, Don McCullin and Charlie Watts.
+He left Channel 4 News and joined Channel 4 as a deputy commissioning editor, before signing a contract with Bloomsbury Publishing for his first book.

-Manzoor scripted The Great British Asian Invasion for Channel 4 and wrote and directed Death of a Porn Star for the same network which told the tragic story of the life and death of Lolo Ferrari.
+Manzoor scripted The Great British Asian Invasion for Channel 4 and wrote and directed Death of a Porn Star for the same network, which told the tragic story of the life and death of Lolo Ferrari.
 He presented a documentary for Channel 4 on the 2006 Guardian Hay Book Festival On the Way to Hay in which he interviewed Monica Ali and Will Self.

 In March 2005, Manzoor wrote and presented Luton Actually, a documentary for BBC 2.
 The programme, a personal and affectionate portrait of his hometown, featured Manzoor tracing his family's journey from Pakistan to Luton.

-In 2007, he published Greetings from Bury Park, a memoir that detailed his life growing up in Luton and the twin impacts upon his life of the death of his father in 1995 and the music and especially the lyrics of Bruce Springsteen.
+In 2007, he published Greetings from Bury Park, a memoir that detailed his life growing up in Luton and the twin impacts upon him of the death of his father in 1995 and the music and especially the lyrics of Bruce Springsteen.
 Manzoor had admired the United States, wishing to live there, but after the experience of witnessing the 9/11 attacks in 2001 he came to view Britain as being his true home.

 Manzoor has written and presented documentaries for BBC Radio 4.
-These include From Luton Streets to Jersey Shores where he travelled to New Jersey to examine the connections between Springsteen's New Jersey and Manzoor's hometown of Luton; Don't Call Me Asian which examined the rise in British Indians and Pakistanis defining themselves by their religion and nationality rather than simply as British Asians; A Class Apart which explored the consequences of faith schools on social cohesion; Taking the Cricket Test which saw Manzoor follow the Pakistan cricket team across England during the 2006 test series; a documentary profile of Little Richard, who was interviewed; a programme on matrimonial websites in August 2009; a three part series Whatever Happened to the Working Class? in February 2009 and a programme which told the story of the George Harrison album Wonderwall Music in March 2009.
+These include From Luton Streets to Jersey Shores, for which he travelled to New Jersey to examine the connections between his hometown of Luton and Springsteen's New Jersey; Don't Call Me Asian, which examined the rise in British Indians and Pakistanis defining themselves by their religion and nationality rather than simply as British Asians; A Class Apart, which explored the consequences of faith schools on social cohesion; Taking the Cricket Test, which saw Manzoor follow the Pakistan cricket team across England during the 2006 test series; a documentary profile of Little Richard, who was interviewed; a programme on matrimonial websites in August 2009; a three-part series Whatever Happened to the Working Class? in February 2009 and a programme that told the story of the George Harrison album Wonderwall Music in March 2009.

-Manzoor contributed an article White Girls to the literary quarterly Granta, issue 112.
+Manzoor contributed an article "White Girls" to the literary quarterly Granta, issue 112.

 Manzoor has written for Daily Mail, The Guardian, The Independent, New Statesman, The Observer, Prospect, The Spectator, Uncut, Marie Claire and The Times.

+Manzoor was appointed as Chancellor of the University of Bedfordshire in 2023.